 Patients who are interested in evaluations covered by insurance, Medicare, and Medicaid cases can be seen by Dr. Brown and other neuropsychologists through the Yale Neuropsychology Division within the Department of Neurology.
 Patients can be referred via EPIC, Fax 203-785-6901, or can call the scheduling line at 1-877-925-3637.

 Dr. Brown has a varied and extensive background within clinical neuropsychology.
 This includes both pediatric and adult neuropsychology experience during his internship and fellowship.
-His clinical experience has included: lifespan services through Easter Seals; Learning Disorder, AD/HD, and Career focused assessments for young adults at Landmark College and for other universities; and private practice with evaluations covering the lifespan.
+His clinical experience has included lifespan services through Easter Seals, learning disorder, AD/HD, and career focused assessments for young adults at Landmark College and for other universities, and private practice evaluations covering the lifespan.

 In addition to his paid activities, he volunteers his time on several boards within relevant professional associations (AACN & AACNF), reviews board certification application written samples, and has written grants to improve diversity within the field of neuropsychology.